 First of all, it's important to realize that every single day is Valentine's Day when you're happily married.
 It's about being together every day, and knowing that the person you love most in the world will always be there for you, every day, for the rest of your life.
 If your budget is tight, or you're still paying off your recent wedding, there's absolutely no reason to go into further debt for the sake of February 14th.

-With a little imagination, you and your love can have a very special getaway, alone together, without ever leaving your house.
-In fact, if you live someplace where it's nippy right now, the goal of the romantic weekend might be to never set foot outside your front door, except to the walk the dog.
+With a little imagination, you and your love can have a very special celebration, alone together, without ever leaving your house.
+In fact, if you live someplace where it's nippy right now, the goal of the evening might be to never set foot outside your front door, except to the walk the dog.

-Here's how to prepare for your romantic weekend in advance.
+Here's how to prepare for your romantic night in advance.